 Hungarians call their own country Magyarország—completely different—stemming from Magyar, the Hungarian people.
 Other languages that have a name based on this are Czech and Slovakian Maďarsko, Slovene Madžárska, Serbo-Croatian Mađarska, and Turkish Macaristan.

 Yet another name is used by Polish, Węgry, and Russian: Венгрия (Vengriya).
 This root apparently has the same etyomology as "Hungar": Proto-Slavic ǫgъrinъ (from which Russian угрин (ugrin) also came 1).

 Interestingly, Ukrainian uses Угорщина (Uhorščyna), differing from Russian Vengriya.
-Kyrgyz uses Венгрия (Vengriya, probably from Russian?) while closely related Kazakh calls Hungary Мажарстан (Majarstan), similar to Turkish.
+Kyrgyz uses Венгрия (Vengriya, probably from Russian?) while in closely related Kazakh the country is known as Мажарстан (Majarstan), similar to Turkish.

 Finland — Suomi